MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Overview
 --------

-Graphical engine is designed to be synchronized with the LCD refresh rate by defining some points in the rendering timeline.
+Graphical engine is designed to be synchronized with the display refresh rate by defining some points in the rendering timeline.
 It is optional; however it is mainly recommanded.
-This chapter explains why to use LCD tearing signal and its consequences.
-Some chronograms describe several use cases: with and without LCD tearing signal, long drawings, long flush time etc. Times are in milliseconds.
-To simplify chronograms views, the LCD refresh rate is every 16ms (62.5Hz).
+This chapter explains why to use display tearing signal and its consequences.
+Some chronograms describe several use cases: with and without display tearing signal, long drawings, long flush time etc. Times are in milliseconds.
+To simplify chronograms views, the display refresh rate is every 16ms (62.5Hz).

 Captions definition: